-In this article we will talk about memory leaks and will learn how to use Unit Testing to detect them.
+In this article we will talk about memory leaks and we will learn how to use Unit Testing to detect them.
 Here’s a sneak peek:

 Important: I will explain what memory leaks are, talk about retain cycles and other things you might already know.
 If you want to read only about Unit Testing Leaks, skip to the last section.